Need a Fence Anywhere in Webster County? We've Got You

 Board On Board

-Webster County spans the Flatwoods-to-North Central Hills transition - flat to rolling in the east and more pronounced hills and valleys westward - so fence lines regularly alternate between stable uplands and wetter creek bottoms with flood-prone drainages.
-Common soil associations in the county include Smithdale-Ora loamy and silty map units and Providence and Tippah-type silt loams, plus occasionally flooded bottomland units that change whether we use a concrete collar or a drainage-conscious gravel set.
-On sloped runs we rack panels and stair-step where needed to keep pickets tight to grade, and we treat gate and corner posts as structural members - deeper and heavier - because that is where wind load and sag appear first.
-Near low crossings and wide creek flats, we plan for overflow and soft ground so the fence does not act as a debris dam or create a washout point during high-water events.
+Webster County spans the Flatwoods-to-North Central Hills transition - flat to rolling in the east, more pronounced hills and valleys westward - so your fence line can go back and forth between stable uplands and wetter creek bottoms with flood-prone drainages.
+Here's what that means for you: the common soils here include Smithdale-Ora loamy and silty map units along with Providence and Tippah-type silt loams, plus occasionally flooded bottomland units, and that's exactly what decides whether we use a concrete collar or a drainage-conscious gravel set.
+On sloped runs we rack panels and stair-step where needed to keep the pickets tight to the grade, and we treat gate and corner posts as structural members - deeper and heavier - because that's where wind load and sag show up first.
+Near low crossings and wide creek flats, we plan for overflow and soft ground so your fence doesn't act like a debris dam or turn into a washout point when the water comes up.
+You won't see any of that, but it's the difference between a fence that stays straight and one that doesn't.

-- The northern portion of the county drains largely into the Yalobusha River basin; the southern portion drains largely into the Big Black River basin; named tributaries include Spring Creek, Little Black Creek, Salt Creek, Calabrella Creek, Wolf Creek, Shutispear Creek, Sabougla Creek, and Lindsay Creek.
+- Your property's drainage matters: the northern part of the county drains into the Yalobusha River basin and the southern part into the Big Black River basin, and near tributaries like Spring Creek, Little Black Creek, Salt Creek, Calabrella Creek, Wolf Creek, Shutispear Creek, Sabougla Creek, and Lindsay Creek we plan for the fact that all county streams can flood, damage crops, destroy bridges, and carry away soil.

 Frequently Asked Questions About Fences in Webster County, MS